samsquire/pythonjs/README.md

 # pythonjs

-This is dirty converter of sourcecode from Pythonic JS, which is defined as blocks.
+This is dirty converter of sourcecode from Pythonic JS, which is defined as blocks that have Python style.

 So